-Anna Wieczorek’s main expertise and interest lies in the transformation of systems providing human needs for e.g. energy, mobility and built environment.
+Anna's main expertise is in the transformation of systems providing human needs for e.g. energy, mobility and built environment.
 Such radical change is considered a precondition for reaching more sustainable paths.
 Anna studies system innovation processes to identify the most effective, context-sensitive strategies and policy instruments.

 Her current interests focus on the process of upscaling - one of the most critical notions motivating systemic shifts.
 Anna studies this process in the context of co-creation method and (smart) mobility and cycling experiments.
-She is a project leader of the € 6.1m Interreg project on community-based Virtual Power Plant (cVPP).
+She received a number of grants from APN, NRC, DFG, Dutch Ministries, and NWO.
+Currently she is a project leader of a € 6.1m Interreg NWE project on community-based Virtual Power Plant (cVPP).
 The project focuses on the most effective ways to scale-up local community-driven energy initiatives.
 In this work, she connects with studies on environmental justice and novel, sustainability-oriented, business models.
-Because Anna’s is interested in doing research that matters, most of her work is based on practical cases and involves non-academic collaborations.
+Because Anna is interested in doing research that matters, most of her work is based on practical cases and involves non-academic collaborations.

 The role of users in sustainable innovationHandbook of sustainable innovation (2019)

 Value sensitive design for revolution and revolution for value sensitive design.(2018)

 Sustainability transitions in developing countries: major insights and their implications for research and policyEnvironmental Science and Policy (2018)